Wilmido/HEA_selection/README.md

 This is repository for high entropy alloys(HEAs) experiments for "<b>【学科交叉项目】神经网络机器学习辅助筛选高熵合金催化剂(\[Interdisciplinary Project\] Neural network machine learning assisted screening of high entropy alloy catalysts)</b>" in "Innovation and Entrepreneurship Project for College Students"(2021), HX2021037

 This work is simply based on [neural-network-design-of-HEA](https://github.com/jol-jol/neural-network-design-of-HEA).
-What I have done is proposing a regression model to predict the OH* adsorption energy of HEAs, and a WGAN-GP(Wasserstein GAN using gradient penalty) to generate HEA compositions.
+In this repository, I propose a regression model to predict the OH* adsorption energy of HEAs, and a WGAN-GP(Wasserstein GAN using gradient penalty) to generate HEA compositions.
 Moreover, The regression model is able to tackle with any number of atoms and invariant to input permutaion beacuse I use the symmetric function  __average__ as pooling operation in the model, which greatly helps the model performance in real experiments.

 ## Dataset
-<b>Because of the copyright of the dataset, this repository doesn't provide HEAs dataset!</b> Therefore, you have to collect you own data!
+<b>Because of the ownership of the dataset, this repository doesn't provide HEAs dataset!</b> Therefore, you have to collect your own data!

 The data structure is shown below.

 ||Atom|Ru|Rh|Pd|Ir|PT|
 |--|--|--|--|--|--|--|
 |A|Period|5|5|5|6|6|